10 Best Places for Ready-Made Cakes in Manila

 You don't need to wait for a birthday!

 (SPOT.ph) Gone are the days when you could only have cake during your birthday—why should you, when there are lots of bakeries in the Metro with decadent cakes begging to be had whenever you feel like it?
-We list some of the best places for ready-made cakes in Manila, and there’s something for every type of craving from simple classics to showstopping layered creations.
+We list some of the bakeshops with the best cakes in Manila, and there’s something for every type of craving from simple classics to showstopping layered creations.

 Before comfort-food destination Nono’s, there was Classic Confections.
 The bakeshop was the brainchild of chef Baba Ibazeta-Benedicto, who offered sinfully delightful cakes inspired by classics but with her own, creative twist.
 Classic Confections has closed all their standalone bakeshops, but you can still get your sweet fix at Nono’s branches—the wildly popular Nono’s Chocolate Oblivion, a flourless chocolate cake with layers of chocolate mousse and cream filling, and crusted with candied walnuts, is a must-try as well as the Sylvia’s Strawberry Shortcake, which is sweet and tangy thanks to fresh berries.